 - Local, permanent and email address

 - Participation in official college activities and sports

-- Dates of attendance
+- Dates of attendance and earned hours

 - The most recent attended educational institution